 In advance if the new legislation coming into effect on July 1, WorkSafe held an educational webinar about workplace manslaughter and what it means for Victorians.
 A panel of WorkSafe experts discussed who the legislation applies to and what employers and workers need to do in order to comply.

 If you missed out on the day, you can catch-up by watching the video.

 Webinar: Understanding workplace manslaughter

-- the accused is a body corporate or a person who is not an employee or volunteer
+- the person charged must be a body corporate or a person who is not an employee or volunteer

-- the accused’s breach of the duty causes the victim's death.
+- the breach of the duty caused the death of the victim, and